Eshteyaque/DS_Credit_Card_Fraud/README.md

 **Model Evaluation:** Evaluate the performance of the model on data that was not used during the training process.
 The goal is to estimate the model's ability to generalize to new, unseen data and to identify any issues with the model, such as overfitting.

-**Model Deployment:** Model deployment is the process of making a trained machine-learning model available for use in a production environment.
+**Model Deployment:** Model deployment is making a trained machine-learning model available for use in a production environment.

 ## 3.0 Data Insights